nthnmillar/pointcloud-lab/README.md

 ## The Solution

 I noticed that the default teleop controls were smearing the lidar data, whereas another script controlling the robot with acceleration and deceleration did not smear lidar point clouds.
 So I later found that I resolved the rotation lidar smearing issue by building slam friendly controls.
-This is where instead of controlling a robot with sudden and erratic movements such as with the default ros2 teleop keyboard controls, these controls have acceleration and decelerate for all movement.
-This allows for SLAM friendly trajectories and predictable motion for consistent lidar position tracking.
+This is where instead of controlling a robot with sudden and erratic movements such as with the default ros2 teleop keyboard controls.
+These controls have acceleration and decelerate for all movement, which allow for SLAM friendly trajectories and predictable motion for consistent lidar position tracking.

 ## Quick Start